 * Introduction

 An understanding of the transcriptome is fundamental to genome annotation and to interpreting the binding events and epigenetic modifications to the genome.
-Furthermore, changes in the transcriptome are closely coupled to interpreting the differences between cell types.
+Furthermore, changes in the transcriptome are essential to interpreting the differences between cell types.

 Over the past decade there has been an explosion in information related to the transcriptome.
-ENCODE (Encyclopedia of DNA Elements) and modENCODE (Model Organism Encyclopedia Of DNA Elements) are two consortia that have recently published detailed individual-organism focused analyses of the human, worm, and fly transcriptomes \cite{22955616,21177976,21179090,21177974}.

-In this paper we compare the transcriptomes of the three organisms using further comprehensive data generated by these two consortia to identify organizing principles of transcription shared among all three organisms as well as those that are not.
+ENCODE (Encyclopedia of DNA Elements) and modENCODE (Model Organism Encyclopedia of DNA Elements) are two consortia that have recently published individual-organism transcriptome analyses focused on the human, worm (C. elegans), and fly (D. melanogaster) \cite{22955616,21177976,21179090,21177974}.
+Here, we compare the transcriptomes of these three organisms using comprehensive and matched data generated by the two consortia.
 In parallel, similar analyses comparing the chromatin organization \cite{mod2} and regulatory programs \cite{mod3} across human, worm, and fly are presented.
 These three phylogenetically distant metazoans are separated by >500 million years from a common ancestor.
 Since direct comparison using synteny is not possible at this distance, comparisons are made in terms of distant orthologs and overall principles of transcription.
-In particular, here we investigate:
+In particular, we investigate:

 PROTEIN CODING GENES & SPLICING.
 We compare protein coding gene annotation across the three organisms.
-In relation to this, we have comprehensively and uniformly annotated and quantitated alternative splicing.
+In relation to this, we have uniformly annotated and quantitated alternative splicing.
 Alternative splicing greatly expands the number of potential protein products encoded in genomes \cite{20110989,21177976,21179090,22955616,21177968,18978772,18978789}, and this phenomenon has evolved rapidly in the vertebrate lineage perhaps contributing to greater anatomic and functional complexity \cite{23258891,23258890}.
-We find that the relative prevalence of the types of splicing events is broadly consistent between the three organisms but there are differences in the degree to which events change between cell-types, or states
+We find that the relative prevalence of the types of splicing events is broadly consistent between the three organisms.

 PSEUDOGENES.
 Often referred to as “genomic fossils” \cite{17568002,16574694}, pseudogenes are disabled copies of a parent protein-coding gene.
 However some can be transcribed \cite{22951037,17382428}, perhaps playing regulatory roles \cite{20577206,21816204}.
 Previously, pseudogenes have been characterized within individual genomes \cite{17099229,22951037,11160906,12560500,15860774,12083509,16925835}.
-Here, we show that the pseudogene repertoire is quite different between human, worm, and fly and that this has important implications for genome evolution.
-We also highlight the similar fraction of residual biochemical activity of pseudogenes in all three organisms.
+Here, based on uniform cross-organism annotation, we show that the pseudogene repertoire is quite different between human, worm, and fly and that this has important implications for genome evolution.
+We also highlight a similar fraction of residual, pseudogenic biochemical activity in all three organisms.

 NCRNAs & NON-CANONICAL TRANSCRIPTION.
 A significant portion of the non-genic regions in all three species have been found to be transcribed at a low level.
-The biological relevance of this non-canonical transcription (outside of protein-coding or annotated ncRNA loci) is debated \cite{15539566,15998911,20502517,21765801}.
-Here, we investigate the amount of this transcription and find a roughly comparable fraction in the three organisms.
+The biological relevance of this "non-canonical" transcription (outside of annotated protein-coding or ncRNA loci) is debated \cite{15539566,15998911,20502517,21765801}.
+Here, we investigate the amount of this transcription and find a small but roughly comparable fraction in the three organisms.

 CO-EXPRESSION MODULES.
-Clustering analysis on expression profiles has been useful in identifying functional modules of genes \cite{9843981,19114008,17021160,21177976}.
+Clustering analysis on expression profiles has been useful in identifying functional modules of genes with an individual organism \cite{9843981,19114008,17021160,21177976}.
 Here, we develop a novel way of carrying out clustering in a coordinated fashion across species.
 We find that the resultant clusters fall into two categories: (1) highly conserved modules, associated with development, and (2) species-specific modules.
 Furthermore, we find that expression clustering, particularly based on the conserved modules, is able to "align" developmental stages in worm and fly.